The origin of life

 Vital intelligence and human intelligence

-We are not in a position to follow the process in its progressive development from the beginning, but we must rebuild the path that has led to the present complexity starting from initial conditions such that, if absurdly a conscious but unaware observer present in that era had been able to perceive them as a whole, only with the most wild fantasy he could have imagined a development like what then happened.
+We are not in a position to follow the process in its progressive development from the beginning, but we must rebuild the path that has led to the present complexity starting from initial conditions such that, if hypothetically a conscious but unaware observer present in that era had been able to perceive them as a whole, only with the most wild fantasy he could have imagined a development like what then happened.
 The original environment of the Earth, at the dawn of its history, did not have anything in it that would foretell such an astonishing future: who could predict that from the progressive cooling of that chaotic and magmatic world could emerge a land surrounded by seas and swarming with living organisms?
-It is true that between these two scenarios a period of billions of years has passed, but in the same span of time, as has been said, on other planets nothing like that has happened.
+It is true that between these two scenarios a period of billions of years passed, but in the same span of time, as I said, on other planets nothing like that happened.
 Given that evolution is not a foregone conclusion in a planet's history, scientists think that in the case of the Earth certain particular environmental circumstances occurred, which could not help but give rise to all the series of subsequent events.
-This conception considers the development of life on Earth as the necessary and automatic consequence of the original situation, represented by the size and composition of the Earth, the presence and composition of the atmosphere, the size and distance of the Sun, the motion of the Earth around the Sun, and other factors.
+This conception considers the development of life on Earth as the necessary and automatic consequence of the original situation, represented by the size and composition of the Earth, the presence and composition of the atmosphere, the size and distance of the Sun, the motion of the Earth around the Sun, and so on.